AGREEMENT FOR SUPPLY OF ePLATFORM SERVICES

 3.11 Wheelers will notify the Library without delay of any action taken by Wheelers under clause 3.10.

-3.12 Where the Library and/or its Members are located in the European Economic Area the provisions set out in Schedule 4 to this Agreement apply.
+3.12 Where the Library and/or its Members are located in the United Kingdom Economic Area the provisions set out in Schedule 4 to this Agreement apply.

 4. Fees and Payment

 4.1 The Library shall pay the Fees to Wheelers in the manner set out in this Agreement.
 Fees are stated exclusive of Goods and Services Tax which shall be payable by the Library in addition to the Fees.

 4.2 All payments made by the Library to Wheelers will be:

 b. made in the Currency.